JWST ETC Scenes and Sources Page Overview

 Scenes are idealized representations of spatial (two angular coordinates) and spectral brightness distributions, before being observed by a telescope.
 They are composed as "postage stamps," that is, relatively small areas of ~10–20 square arcseconds (Table 1 shows the default and maximum scene size that will be used in the calculation, centered on scene center for each instrument/mode pairing).
 Although not a fundamental limitation, this restriction conserves computational resources and reduces the time for calculations.
 Scenes also contain the source targets of an observation, and all other nearby sources that could contribute to both the observed target and background fluxes.

 Placement of 2 or more sources within the limits of the default scene size, then centering the extraction aperture and background annulus on a source not in the center of the scene could result in a portion of the extraction aperture or background annulus (or both) falling outside the scene limits.
-This will prevent the calculation from running.
+This will produce and error and will prevent the calculation from running.
 The workaround for this is to add a new source to the scene, offsetting it to a larger distance from the center.
 This expands the scene size beyond the default size.
 Note, however, that this works only for modes that use dynamic scene sizes, as indicated in the table below.

 |Instrument||Mode||Default scene size (arcsec)†||Max scene size (arcsec)†||PSF size (arcsec)‡||Dynamicª|